La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 Maxtrax: The essential for difficult terrains 🚐❄️🏜️

-Maxtrax are ultra-practical recovery boards for getting out of deep snow, soft sand, or even a slippery ice sheet.
+Maxtrax are ultra-practical recovery boards to get out of deep snow, soft sand, or even a slippery ice patch.

 Maxtrax: The essential for difficult terrains